- Importance of Adding Video Conference

 Video technology has long been helpful in almost every sector of business, including the legal industry.
 From engaging new clients, or communicating with existing clients, video conference technology has been on the rise for some time now.

-However, with the advent of COVID-19, video conference technology is becoming increasingly more important.
+However, with the advent of COVID-19, video conference technology is becoming increasingly important.
 Some lawyers may need to quarantine, for example, if they believe they have been exposed to somebody with the Coronavirus.
-Almost everybody else is supposed to be engaging in social distancing for the time-being.
+Almost everybody else is supposed to be engaging in social distancing for the time being.

-Most law firms hold various meetings on a regular basis.
-The meetings can be for lawyers or various administrative staff to talk about cases, discuss protocols, get on the same page, etc. Instead of canceling these meetings, moving these meetings to video conference is often the best answer.
+Most law firms hold various meetings regularly.
+The meetings can be for lawyers or various administrative staff to talk about cases, discuss protocols, get on the same page, etc. Instead of canceling these meetings, moving these meetings to video conferences is often the best answer.
 Even without COVID-19, video concerning software was useful with multiple office law firms.
-It allows lawyers and law firm staff to communicate and collaborate with one another without being in the same office.
+It allows lawyers and law firm staff to communicate and collaborate without being in the same office.

 An increasing number of legal professionals are also using video conference technology for actual legal proceedings.
-From motion dates, arraignments, depositions and other court dates, more courts and legal professionals are utilizing video conference than ever before.
+From motion dates, arraignments, depositions, and other court dates, more courts and legal professionals are utilizing video conferences than ever before.

 On March 31, 2020, the federal judiciary issued an order authorizing the use of video-audio access during the COVID-19 Pandemic.
 The order states the following in pertinent part: